Category: Snorkel

 Not every beach club actually honors their advertised “minimum spend becomes credit toward food” policy.
 Playa Palancar and Money Bar are straight-up about it.
 Some of the downtown clubs will quietly forget.
 Ask the server to confirm when you order, and keep your receipts.
 Hand-check the bill at the end, because it’s easy to get charged the day-pass and the minimum.

-What’s new: Updated links to pillar article, and tour page. author bio added.
+What’s new: Updated links to pillar article, and tour page.
+Added tour details and author bio added.

 📝| Originally Published: April 2026

-I’ve lived in Cozumel for over seven years and now I run tours here.
-If you asked me when I first came about Private tours I wouldn’t think they were a realistic option for many tourists, now I feel much different about it.
+I’ve lived in Cozumel now part-time for over seven years running private snorkel tours here at Jet Ski Cozumel.
+If you asked me when I first visited many seasons ago about Private boat tours I wouldn’t think they were a realistic option for many tourists.
+But you do know, what you do know right?

-They aren’t for everyone but in certain cases they are definitely they best choice.
-If your unsure I will explain everything you need to know about Cozumel private tours in this article.
+I will explain everything you need to know about Cozumel private tours in this article.
 This is the stuff the booking pages don’t tell you.
-If you haven’t yet check out the ultimate guide to Cozumel snorkeling for more options.
+If you haven’t yet read the Tourist guide to Cozumel snorkeling for some of the best tips to swimming here.

 Cozumel private snorkeling tour promo: boat with passengers in clear turquoise water, tropical leaves framing the scene, and a 'Read the Guide' button.